 Food plays an active role in Chinese medicine.
 In fact, herbal cures include some of the most common household ingredients, like ginger and cinnamon.
 And they have assigned particular flavors to particular organs.

 In theory, the aforementioned flavors guide the medicine or food to the parts of the body they’re linked with: The spicy flavor goes to the lungs first, salty flavors to the kidneys, sour to the liver, sweet to the spleen, and bitter to the heart.
-TCM says that when an organ is in bad condition, we crave for the connected flavor profile.
+Traditional Chinese medicine says that when an organ is in bad condition, we crave for the connected flavor profile.
 So if your heart is functioning poorly, you crave bitter-tasting foods.

 How does this work?
 Think about the liver’s reaction to lemon juice.
 When hit by a sour note, the liver is stimulated to produce bile, helping the body break down fats easily.
 Fatty, greasy, and oily foods overwork the liver; a lemon squeeze dissolves the fat, revitalizing the liver.
 The physiological reactions and the functions of the organ are the basis of the pairing.